-An almost big story of 2017 was that the volunteer organizers of the Spirit of Beacon Day were stepping down, and were not appointing a successor.
+An almost-big local story of 2017 was that the volunteer organizers of the annual autumn Spirit of Beacon Day were stepping down, and would not be appointing a successor.
 Panic set in among those who heard the fringe rumors, but those who keep an ear to the ground didn't miss a beat.
-Longtime Beacon resident, building owner and textile designer Gwenno James heard the open call for replacement volunteers voiced by Mayor Casale during a City Council meeting in July 2017, and decided to step in and step up to take on the enormous task of organizing a parade celebrating the entire city.
+Longtime Beacon resident, building owner and textile designer Gwenno James heard the open call for replacement volunteers voiced by Mayor Randy Casale during a City Council meeting in July 2017, and decided to step in and step up to take on the enormous task of organizing a parade to celebrate the entire city.

-Over the years, the organizers have for the most part been invisible, except to their friends and community members who knew who they were, making them into an enigma.
-While the succession of the organizers is described clearly in "Celebrating Our Centennial," a book produced by the Beacon Historical Society, the newest members of the Beacon population tended to not know who produced the parade, only that it happened year after year and was the most celebrated time to show off public schools, non-profits and other initiatives that strengthen the Beacon community by helping neighbors get to know neighbors.
+Over the years, organizers have for the most part been invisible enigmas, except to their friends and community members who knew who they were.
+While the succession of the organizers is described clearly in "Celebrating Our Centennial," a book produced by the Beacon Historical Society, the newest members of the Beacon population tended to not know who produced the parade, only that it happened year after year and was the most celebrated time to show off public schools, nonprofit groups, and other initiatives that strengthen the Beacon community by helping neighbors get to know neighbors.

-Trivia Tip: Gwenno herself has penned several pages in that book!
+Trivia tip: Gwenno herself penned several pages in the Historical Society's book!

 We wrote about the Spirit of Beacon's backstory here, and have interviewed Gwenno below for the latest on what the future holds for the Spirit of Beacon Day.